hiveeyes/arduino/README.rst

 We support different hardware, so there are different flavors of the firmware, reflected by the directory naming convention ``<purpose>-<transport>-<protocol>``.

-There are firmwares for ATmega328_ and ESP8266_ MCUs.
+There are firmwares for ATmega328_, ESP8266_ and ESP32_ MCUs.

 * ``purpose``   role name, either *node* or *gateway*
 * ``transport`` name of the physical transport mechanism, e.g. *rfm69*, *gprs* or *wifi*.
 * ``protocol``  name of the transmission protocol, e.g. *beradio*, *mqtt*, *http* or *any*.

-Most programs use `Arduino-Makefile`_ for building while there are still some based on Ino_.
+For building, most programs are using PlatformIO_, but some are still using `Arduino-Makefile`_ and even others are still based on Ino_.

 *****